IshaqueThePassionate/javascript-for-everyone/14_functions/05_recursion/Readme.md

 - **Loops** are generally preferred for simple, repetitive tasks like iterating over arrays or performing a fixed number of iterations.
 - **Recursion** is useful when a problem can naturally be divided into smaller, similar problems (e.g., tree traversal, factorial calculation, Fibonacci numbers, etc.).

-Both loops and recursion achieve repetition, but recursion is more suited for solving complex problems, while loops are more efficient for simpler, iterative tasks.
+Both loops and recursion achieve repetition, but recursion is more suited for solving complex problems, while loops are more efficient for simpler, iterative tasks...